Education, Literacy Studies, M.Ed. - Reading/Language Arts

 Students completing the Master of Education in Literacy with a Reading/Language Arts emphasis become literacy leaders in one of three areas: Elementary Reading, Secondary Reading, or K-12 Reading Specialist.

-- Elementary and Secondary Reading Programs: For teachers interested in facilitating student learning through effective literacy practices.
+- Elementary and Secondary Reading Programs: For teachers interested in facilitating student learning through effective literacy practices in PK-12 classrooms.

-- K-12 Reading Specialist Program: For teachers interested in literacy coaching and administration/supervision of district-wide reading/language arts programs.
+- K-12 Reading Specialist Program: For teachers interested in being a reading specialist or literacy interventionist, literacy coaching, and/or administration/supervision of district-wide reading/language arts programs.

 Michigan and Beyond

 - Robert C. Pew Grand Rapids campus

 - Fully online

 - Faculty with Pre-K through high school classroom experience

 - Flexible course offerings including hybrid and online options